isadoritas/calculator/README.md

 # calculator
 ## My assignments from The Odin Project Course:
-a simple implementation of a virtual calculator
+ - A simple implementation of a virtual calculator